Tony La Russa: Legal issues

 On March 22, 2007, La Russa was arrested in Jupiter, Florida, for suspicion of driving under the influence of alcohol.
 He was found asleep at the wheel of his running SUV with the car in park at an intersection.
 He was booked at the Palm Beach County Jail and blew a .093 blood alcohol content, above the legal limit of .08.
 Calling his arrest on the DUI charge an "embarrassment", La Russa apologized to "anyone who is close to me, members of the Cardinals organization, our fans."
 He was defended by the organization and some players, such as Albert Pujols.
 On November 28, 2007, La Russa pleaded guilty to DUI, saying that it was in the best interest of all concerned.
 In a statement released by his attorney, La Russa said, "I accept full responsibility for my conduct, and assure everyone that I have learned a very valuable lesson and that this will never occur again".

 In February 2020, La Russa was charged with DUI again, this time in Phoenix; the case was filed on October 28, 2020, a day before he was rehired by the White Sox.

+Health

+By 2022, his last season as a manager, La Russa was diagnosed with cancer, and had lingering issues with his pacemaker.